MetLife Life Insurance

 Remember, Brighthouse Financial, a MetLife insurance company subsidiary no longer affiliated with MetLife, offers guaranteed term life insurance premiums.
-Guaranteed Level Term (GLT) policies are renewable and convertible term life insurance which provides a level death benefit.
+Guaranteed Level Term (GLT) policies are renewable and convertible term life insurance that provides a level death benefit.

-GLT is available in different premium periods of 10, 20, and 30 years, with guaranteed level premiums for the full term of coverage.
+GLT is available in different premium periods of 10, 20, and 30 years, with guaranteed level premiums for the full policy term of coverage.

 See more details about these policies below.